Daily Pushup Routine - How Many Should You Do?

 • Step 2: Now, create full body tension by squeezing your shoulders, glutes and core.
 Your spine must be aligned with its natural line.
 Look downwards at the floor to achieve the right form.

 • Step 3: Slowly descend towards the floor and stoop right when your chest is about to reach the floor.
-Maintain a 45-degree angle of your elbow relative to the torso.
+Elbow angle typically ranges between 30–60 degrees from the torso.
+Around 45 degrees is commonly recommended to reduce shoulder stress, but slight variation is normal and safe.

 • Step 4: Press your palm to return to the initial position with your elbows fully extended.